 Natural gas supply for the Chinook power plant

 SaskEnergy subsidiary TransGas will provide natural gas for the power station under a long-term contract.
 The gas will be supplied through a large-capacity pipeline running close to the plant site.

 The powerhouse of the plant will be a 4,400m² T-shape building, which will enclose the gas and steam turbine generators, HRSG, and other balance of plant (BOP) electrical and mechanical equipment.

-Other major works will include the construction of an overhead transmission line, an underground waterline, powerhouse building, multi-purpose building, warehouse, water treatment facility, and a switchyard.
+Other major works will include the construction of an overhead transmission line, underground water line, powerhouse building, multi-purpose building, warehouse, water treatment facility, and switchyard.

 A new 25kV overhead transmission line connected to a 2MVA transformer will be constructed.
 The power line will connect to the Swift Current Switching Station through a 230kV overhead transmission line.

 Water for the power station will be supplied from the City of Swift Current through a new underground pipeline from the South Hill Reservoir.